-This breathing technique has come in handy and was passed down by my brother.
-His doctor recommended it for high-stress situations and at the time, he was an avid athlete who put it to use before and during a game.
+This breathing technique has come in handy and was passed down to me by my brother.
+His doctor recommended it for high-stress situations and since he was an avid athlete, he put it to use before and during hockey games.
 You literally tell yourself to relax.
 Let me know if you’ve tried it!

 - As you take a deep breath, say the letters “R” “E” in your head.

 Also called Resonance (I call it simple six), this method is easy and delivers.